-- Check that the handlebar is tightened sufficiently so that it will not twist out of alignment and does not rotate in the stem. - Make sure that no cables are pulled or caught when you turn the handlebar from side to side
+- Make sure the bar is at 90 degrees to the wheel. - Check that the handlebar is tightened sufficiently so that it will not twist out of alignment and does not rotate in the stem. - Make sure that no cables are pulled or caught when you turn the handlebar from side to side.